 Which animals qualify for the Oxbow Rescue Grants?

-Do dogs qualify for the Oxbow Rescue Grants?
+Do dogs or cats qualify for the Oxbow Rescue Grants?

-Unfortunately, we are not able to provide funding to dog-specific projects or organizations.
+Unfortunately, we are not able to provide funding to dog-specific or cat-specific projects or organizations.

 Do horses qualify for the Oxbow Rescue Grants?